ctfarrell/hackathon_final/README.md

 # Lessons Learned
 1. Don't show up to a hackathon with a working solution :wink:
--- I'm kidding, mostly.
+   - I'm kidding, mostly.
 It sounds like the changes ya'll are planning for next year are positive.
-2. Consider the judges! :female-judge: :male-judge:
+2. Consider the judges! :crystal_ball:
--- Taking a step back, I probably should have considered a hackathon at a business school wouldn't be won by the team with a technical solution... but here we are!
+   - Taking a step back, I probably should have considered a hackathon at a business school wouldn't be won by the team with a technical solution... but here we are!
--- We knew who the judges would be ahead of time, and maybe could have changed our presentation to suit them better.
+   - We knew who the judges would be ahead of time, and maybe could have changed our presentation to suit them better.
 3. I could be better at changing folks minds :sandwich:
--- I spent a lot of time trying to convince my team to give up our use case and create our own metaverse focused business case.
+   - I spent a lot of time trying to convince my team to give up our use case and create our own metaverse focused business case.
--- I was unsuccessful and as a result we spent a lot of our presentation explaining Center for Creators, the organization we were working with.
+   - I was unsuccessful and as a result we spent a lot of our presentation explaining Center for Creators, the organization we were working with.
--- I think that hurt us a bit in the end.
+   - I think that hurt us a bit in the end.
 5. I learned a lot about software deployment / architecture - things I did for the first time in this hackathon:
---- Deploy a solution to Heroku
+   - Deploy a solution to Heroku
---- Use Google Cloud Storage
+   - Use Google Cloud Storage
---- Rolled my own PostgreSQL Database
+   - Rolled my own PostgreSQL Database
---- Send Emails through an API
+   - Send Emails through an API
---- Run integrated frontend / backend services
+   - Run integrated frontend / backend services
---- Bought a domain name
+   - Bought a domain name
---- Created an E2E user flow
+   - Created an E2E user flow
---- Designed any sort of 3D Model
+   - Designed any sort of 3D Model
---- Created my own NFTs on a production blockchain
+   - Created my own NFTs on a production blockchain